NAMeC-SSL/nanopb-mbed/README.md

-# nanopb-client
+# nanopb

+[Nanopb](https://jpa.kapsi.fi/nanopb) is a plain-C implementation of Google's Protocol Buffers data format.

-This repository contains necessary files to use **nanopb** in an mbed OS project.
+This repository contains necessary files to use Nanopb in a mbed OS project.